- Home

 Potassium may protect against stroke

-Strokes occur when there isn’t enough blood flow to the brain and are a leading cause of disability.
+Strokes occur when there isn’t enough blood flow to the brain.

 Research shows that eating a potassium-rich diet can help to prevent strokes.
-This review found that people who ate more potassium had a 24% lower risk of stroke.
+For example, this review found that people who ate more potassium had a 24% lower risk of stroke.

 Potassium may help maintain bone strength

 Potassium may also play a role in bone health.
-Research shows that people who eat a potassium-rich diet may have higher bone mineral density.
+Research shows that people who eat a potassium-rich diet may have higher bone mineral density, because potassium can reduce the amount of calcium the body loses through urine.
+This may help to prevent osteoporosis.

 Potassium may protect against kidney stones

 Potassium is also believed to help prevent kidney stones.
-These occur when clumps of minerals like calcium form in the kidneys.
-Research shows that having healthy potassium levels can help to lower calcium levels in urine, thus lowering the risk of kidney stones.
+These occur when clumps of minerals (like calcium) form in the kidneys.
+Research shows that healthy potassium levels can help to lower calcium levels in urine, which lowers the risk of kidney stones.

 For example, this study of over 45,000 men found that those who consumed the most potassium had a 51% lower risk of kidney stones.
-Another study of almost 92,000 women showed that the women who consumed the most potassium had a 35% lower risk of kidney stones.
+While another study of almost 92,000 women showed that those who consumed the most potassium had a 35% lower risk of kidney stones.

 How to make sure you’re getting enough potassium